DeviationTX/deviation-manual/source/ch_model.rst

 **PPM In**: Allows input from the DSC port primarily to control external hardware such as camera motors from a ' head tracker'.
 Secondarily it may be used to enable the transmitter to act as a Master in a buddy-box setup.
 Available options are Channel, Stick and Extend.

-The Stick and Channel modes are used for buddy-box setup and documentation can be found in chapter `Setting up a Buddy-Box`_.
-The Extend mode is used for FPV or external input setup and documentation can be found in chapter `Setting Up FPV or Other External Inputs`_.
+The Stick and Channel modes are used for buddy-box setup and documentation can be found in chapter :ref:`setting-up-a-buddy-box`.
+The Extend mode is used for FPV or external input setup and documentation can be found in chapter :ref:`setting-up-fpv`.

 **Protocol**: Set the type of receiver being used.
 Note that some protocols have additional options that can be accessed by pressing the Protocol spin-box when it is active.
 See section 9 Protocols for more on specific protocols.
 Note that a protocol change will disable any currently active protocol and will affect any active model.
 To enable the newly chosen protocol, use the Bind/Re-Init button described below.